What to Expect

 You may start reviewing how your credits will transfer into SIU from transfer.siu.edu.

 In order to graduate, students must complete all program requirements, University Core Curriculum requirements, and meet the GPA requirements as found in the Undergraduate Catalog (link to catalog).
-This may sould like a lot, but your academic advisor is here to help you plan your path to graduation!
+This may sould like a lot, but your academic advisors are here to help you plan your path to graduation!
 They help ensure you meet all the requirements for graduation, we recommend “checking in” with your advisor each semester.